 Lockheed Martin X-44 MANTA

-Despite its cancellation, the X-44 MANTA’s specifications were remarkably advanced for its time:
+Despite its cancellation, its specifications were remarkably advanced for its time:

 - 20 mm internal cannon—adding close-quarters combat capability.